L-lysine 6-monooxygenase (NADPH)

-The 4 substrates of this enzyme are L-lysine, NADPH, H^{+}, and O_{2}, whereas its 3 products are N6-hydroxy-L-lysine, NADP^{+}, and H_{2}O.
+The four substrates of this enzyme are L-lysine, reduced nicotinamide adenine dinucleotide phosphate (NADPH), oxygen, and a proton.
+Its products are N(6)-hydroxy-L-lysine, oxidised NADP^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+The enzyme is a flavin-containing monooxygenase that uses molecular oxygen as oxidant and incorporates one of its atoms into the starting material.
 The systematic name of this enzyme class is L-lysine,NADPH:oxygen oxidoreductase (6-hydroxylating).
-This enzyme is also called lysine N6-hydroxylase.
-This enzyme participates in lysine degradation.
+It is also called lysine N6-hydroxylase.
+It participates in siderophore biosynthesis and uses flavin adenine dinucleotide as a cofactor.